slin96/master-thesis/experiments/deterministic-runtime/README.md

 ## Run Experiment
 - the experiment code is defined in `time_training.py`
+- to specify the GPUs used use something like
+    - `CUDA_VISIBLE_DEVICES=1,2 python myscript.py`
 - for our experiment we use two different parametrizations
   - **non-deterministic:**`python time_training.py --num-epochs <EPOCHS> --coco-root <COCO-ROOT> --coco-annotations <COCO-META-JSON> --model <MODEL-ID> > <LOG-FILE>`
   - **deterministic:**`python time_training.py --num-epochs <EPOCHS> --coco-root <COCO-ROOT> --coco-annotations <COCO-META-JSON> --model <MODEL-ID> --deterministic t > <LOG-FILE>`

 ## Environment
+- we executed all experiments on the dgx-100 (for more info see main README.md) using 1 GPU
 - all our experiments that lead to the results in `./results` were executed in the following environment:
   - torch_version='1.7.1'
   - torchvision='0.8.2'